Wednesday, May 13, 2026

 I've attended a couple of their meetings/dinners, and was delighted to see that they planned to hold a "Full Moonrise" dance at the CJ Brown reservoir.
 Coincidentally, this is the location that David and I love the photograph the full moonrise each month as it's particularly beautiful rising and reflecting over the reservoir.

 The Rose City Witches danced and celebrated as the moon rose.
-It was mystical, magical, liberating, and an overall mesmerizing experience!
+It was mystical,

 Watching the full moon rise will never be the same.
 Thank you Rose City Witches!